arnaud-lb/php-rdkafka/README.md

 PHP-rdkafka is a thin [librdkafka](https://github.com/edenhill/librdkafka) binding providing a working PHP 5 / PHP 7 [Kafka](https://kafka.apache.org/) 0.8 / 0.9 client.

-It supports the high level and low level *consumers*, *consumer*, *producer*, and *metadata* APIs.
+It supports the high level and low level *consumers*, *producer*, and *metadata* APIs.

-The API ressembles as much as possible to librdkafka's.
+The API ressembles as much as possible to librdkafka's, and is fully documented [here](https://arnaud-lb.github.io/php-rdkafka/phpdoc/book.rdkafka.html).

 ## Table of Contents